Edit

 outputFields: text containing a comma-delimited list of output values, where 1 = count, 2 = qty, 3 = Net, 4 = GST, 5 = Gross etc. (see the output value popups in the Analysis editor). e.g. "2,3" will give you Qty and Net columns.
 For a single output field, you can follow the field number with a "#", which denotes that the resulting table should include a total column.

-to: an end period or end date
+toDate: an end date or end period

 kind: (optional) character codes denoting what kind of analysis. e.g. "IEU" denotes analyse Income and Expenses, including unposted.